- Your Council

 Public submissions on the draft Queenstown Lakes Spatial Plan were open from 19 March until 5.00pm on Monday 19 April 2021.
 All public submission are available for viewing below.

 The Whaiora Grow Well Partnership

 Places succeed and perform best when central and local governments work together with iwi, business, industry and the community to deliver a shared vision for their community.
-The Whaiora Grow Well Partnership is a new Urban Growth Partnership between Central Government, Kāi Tahu, and the Queenstown Lakes District Council.
+The Whaiora Grow Well Partnership is an Urban Growth Partnership between Central Government, Kāi Tahu, Queenstown Lakes District Council and Otago Regional Council.